dustinpfister/blog_posts/_posts/canvas-example-game-crosshairs.md

 ## 1 - The utility module

-For like with many of these canvas examples this one has a utility library.
-In this one I am just using the distance formula, and a method that will help me to get a canvas relative position when it comes to working with event handers for pointer events.
-There always seems a need for this kind of utility library that can be described as a kind of application specific custom tailors lodash of sorts.
-That is a collection of utility methods that I am actually going to use in one or more of the module that compose the project.
+For the canvas example just like with many of my other examples this one has a custom utility library.
+I end up using this kind of library as a dumping ground for methods that are being used, or might end up being used in two or more modules in the over all project.
+There always seems to be a need for this kind of utility library that can be described as a kind of application specific, custom tailored lodash of sorts.
+In other words it is a collection of utility methods that I am actually going to use in one or more of the modules that compose the over all project.

+One such method that I have here is a distance formula method that will just give me the distance between two points.
+This is a usual suspect that I have in many of these utility modules, and is often used in a number of expressions where and when needed.
+I am using the method in my cross module that I will be getting to later in this post that has to do with the major part of the user interface.

 ```js
 // UTILS